Last updated: [11/10/20]

-- The numbers of confirmed cases of COVID-19 and related deaths continues to rise in Uganda.
+- Uganda continues to experience COVID-19 outbreaks.
 For the most recent statistics, please visit the Government of Uganda, Ministry of Health’s webpage.
 The Ministry of Health (MOH) designated Kampala as a COVID-19 hotspot on August 13 following an increase in cases in the city and because the majority of deaths in the country to date have occurred there.

 - Letter to U.S. Citizens : Now is the Time to take Precautions!